NullSquad/peer-2-pong/.github/ISSUE_TEMPLATE/user-story.md

   - What’s the overall benefit they’re trying to achieve?
 How does it fit into the bigger picture?
 - You can use the following format for user stories: "As a <type of user>, I want to <perform some task> so that I can <achieve some goal>."

-# Linked Tasks
-- Enter linked tasks here using the # sign

-# Estimation of Effort
-- Provide an estimate of the amount of work that this user story will require to be completely and successfully implemented using the following estimation scale:
-  - Not Specified
-  - Trivial
-  - Easy
-  - Normal
-  - Hard
-- Try to avoid overthinking this process or spending too much time on estimation.
-- The default option is "Not Specified" and you can leave it as such.

 # Acceptance Criteria
 - Describe the conditions that the software product must satisfy to be accepted by a user, customer or other stakeholder.
 - The acceptance criteria should be testable and act as testing guidelines for developers.